stsievert/PREP21/0-material.md

 Hello PREP students!
+I'm a graduate student studying optimization/machine learning, and I'm going to give you a lesson on optimization.
 My learning objectives are to answer these questions:

-* Why should I care about optimization?
+* Why should you care about optimization?
 * What are the basics of optimization?
-How do I get a better solution?
+How do you get a better solution?
 * Where does optimization fail?

 "Optimization" is producing a *model* that accurately represents *data*, aka "fitting" a model to data.
 Importantly, the choice of "model" and "data" are perhaps more important than the specific method of fitting the model to the data.
 In short, optimization is what happens with this code: